deeplearning4j/deeplearning4j/word2vec.md

 ### Saving, Reloading, Using the Model

 You'll want to save the model.
-The normal way to save models in deeplearning4j is via the SerializationUtils (Java serialization, akin to Python pickling, which converts an object into a series of bytes).
+The normal way to save models in deeplearning4j is via the serialization utils (Java serialization, akin to Python pickling, which converts an object into a series of bytes).

         log.info("Save vectors....");
         WordVectorSerializer.writeWordVectors(vec, "words.txt");

+This will save the vectors to a file called `words.txt` that will appear in the root of the directory where Word2vec is trained.

+To keep working with the vectors, simply call `vec` like this:

+    vec.wordsNearest(Arrays.asList("king", "woman"), Arrays.asList("queen"), 10);

+The classic example of Word2vec's arithmatic of words is "king - queen = man - woman" and its logical extension "king - queen + woman = man".

+The example above will output the 10 nearest words to the vector `king - queen + woman`, which should include `man`.
+The first parameter for wordsNearest has to include the "positive" words `king` and `woman`; the second parameter includes the negative word `queen`; the third is the length of the list of nearest words you would like to see.

-This will save Word2vec to mypath.
-You can reload it into memory like this:
+You can reload the vectors into memory like this:

-        Word2Vec vec = WordVectorSerializer.readTextModel(textFile, false);
+        WordVectors wordVectors = WordVectorSerializer.loadTxtVectors(new File("words.txt"));

 You can then use Word2vec as a lookup table:

+        WeightLookupTable weightLookupTable = wordVectors.lookupTable();
+        Iterator<INDArray> vectors = weightLookupTable.vectors();
-        INDArray wordVector = vec.getWordVectorMatrix("myword");
+        INDArray wordVector = vectors.getWordVectorMatrix("myword");
-        double[] wordVector = vec.getWordVector("myword");
+        double[] wordVector = vectors.getWordVector("myword");

 If the word isn't in the vocabulary, Word2vec returns zeros.